-- Voluntary returns have fallen substantially from 2016 onwards
+- Total returns have fallen substantially since 2015.

-- The government has estimated that at least 83 members of the Windrush generation may have been wrongly removed from the UK since 2002
+- The government has found that at least 83 members of the Windrush generation may have been wrongly removed from the UK since 2002.

 Understanding the Evidence